Constructing Passive Sentences in Chinese Using “被字句”(Bèi-structure)

 作业没写完。(Zuòyè méi xiě wán.)

-the homework isn’t finished yet.
+The homework isn’t finished yet.

 杯子被妹妹打碎了。(Bēizi bèi mèimei dǎ suì le.

-The cup was broken by young sister.
+The cup was broken by the young sister.

 Affirmative forms: